krishn2014/uber-remainder/README.txt

 2. Initialize databse 'almabase' using "python manage.py syncdb"
 3. To run the application go to 'wsgi/mainapp' and execute "python manage.py runserver"
 4. One also need to set a cron job to send email remainders. setup cronjob to execute the following cmd 'python manage.py runcrons'
+5. For can be viewed @ URI "http://localhost:8000/form/"

 NOTES
 ======

-Travel date and time should be given in format MM/DD/YYYY HH:MM example: 07/24/2016 17:00 Logic to send remainder is in file 'wsgi/mainapp/apiapp/cronjob.py'
+Travel date and time should be given in format MM/DD/YYYY HH:MM example: 07/24/2016 17:00 Logic to send remainder is in file 'wsgi/mainapp/apiapp/cronjob.py'.

+Reference for django crons: https://github.com/Tivix/django-cron